ChungChiLee/101-Formulaic-Alphas_AU/README.md

 Results:
-The quantile analysis shows that the 101 alpha factors had great predictive capability before 2015.
+1. The quantile analysis shows that the 101 alpha factors had great predictive capability before 2015.
 However, the prediction is almost eliminate after the publication of the reference paper (2019-2021).
+2. xgboost modellings show a even worse output: the mean return from the top quantile is smaller than the bottom one, which presents a negative result at this system / alpha factors.

 Period: 2010-2015
 Label: return-1d (unit is the base point, 1E-4)